 The debug event that causes this entry into Debug state is known as a halting debug event.

-For more information on the debug model, see Arm[®] Architecture Reference Manual Supplement Armv8, for Armv8-R architecture profile.
+For more information on the debug model, see Arm® Architecture Reference Manual Supplement Armv8, for the Armv8-R AArch32 architecture profile.

 Watchpoint debug events